EladLeev/kafka-config-metrics/README.md

 Unlike some other systems, Kafka doesn't expose its configurations as metrics. <br>
 There are few useful configuration parameters that might be beneficial to collect in order to improve the visibility and alerting over Kafka.

-A good example might be `log.retention.ms` parameter per topic, which can be integrated into Kafka's dashboards to extend it's visibilty, or to integrate it into an alerting query to create smarter alerts or automations based on a topic retention.
+A good example might be `log.retention.ms` parameter per topic, which can be integrated into Kafka's dashboards to extend its visibilty, or to integrate it into an alerting query to create smarter alerts or automations based on topic retention.

-Having said that, I decided to create a Prometheus exporter to collect those metrics.
+Therefore, I decided to create a Prometheus exporter to collect those metrics.

 ## Build from source